 Another key variable that affects the profitability of mining Bitcoin is the mining difficulty ("Difficulty") set by the network.
-The difficulty is defined by the time it takes the network to mine two thousand and sixteen blocks which is intended to take exactly fourteen days at ten minutes per block.
-The network evaluates the time taken to solve two thousand and sixteen blocks and if it took less than fourteen days, the difficulty is increased proportionately to ensure that the next batch of blocks takes the projected amount of time.
-If it took more than fourteen days, then the difficulty is decreased.
+Difficulty is defined by the time it takes the network to mine two thousand and sixteen blocks which is intended to take exactly fourteen days at ten minutes per block.
+The network evaluates the time taken to solve two thousand and sixteen blocks and if it took less than fourteen days, the Difficulty is increased proportionately to ensure that the next batch of blocks takes the projected amount of time.
+If it took more than fourteen days, then the Difficulty is decreased.
 The Difficulty is the same for every company mining Bitcoin and is an uncontrollable variable for Fortress.
 The Difficulty generally increases as more hashpower is applied to the Bitcoin mining network globally.
 As Difficulty rises, less efficient Bitcoin miners will become unprofitable and cease their mining activities.
 This should result in a reduction of global hashing power and consequently, smaller increases or even a decrease in the Difficulty rate.
 Since Fortress has lower mining costs and is running a more efficient mine compared to many competitors, it believes that it will be able to withstand significant price decreases in Bitcoin and increases in Difficulty by continuing to mine Bitcoin with positive gross mining margins.

 The Company uses gross mining margin as a key non-IFRS indicator to evaluate the efficiency and profitability of the mine.
-Gross mining margin is computed by deducting all direct mining costs such as electricity, rent, labour, repairs and maintenance, internet and similar expenses from the revenue generated from mining Bitcoin.
+Gross mining margin is computed by deducting all direct costs incurred in mining such as electricity, rent, labour, internet and similar expenses from the revenue generated from mining Bitcoin.
 Non-cash costs like depreciation are not deducted to arrive at gross mining margin.
 The gross mining margin provides a clear measure of the cash generated by the mine.
-This measure does not have a standard meaning and accordingly should not be considered in isolation or as a substitute for other IFRS measures of performance.
+This non-standard measure of mining efficiency may not be computed the same way by competitors in the industry and accordingly should not be considered in isolation or as a substitute for other IFRS operating and profitability measures of performance.